andrew henderson menu

 Furthermore, a free zone person can be categorised into two types:

-• A qualifying free zone person who meets certain conditions can enjoy 0% tax on qualifying income.
+• Qualifying free zone person: meets certain conditions and can enjoy 0% tax on qualifying income.

-• A non-qualifying free zone person who does not meet the specific conditions may not access the same tax benefits or exemptions.
+• Non-qualifying free zone person: does not meet the specific conditions and may not access the same tax benefits or exemptions.

-A qualifying free zone person meets adequate substance in the UAE by having enough assets to conduct business activities in a free zone, enough qualified employees to conduct such activities, and proper operating expenses to conduct such activities.
+A qualifying free zone person meets adequate substance requirements in the UAE by having enough assets to conduct business activities in a free zone, enough qualified employees to conduct such activities and proper operating expenses to conduct such activities.

 Under UAE tax regulations, business activities for free zone taxability are divided into qualifying and excluded activities.

-Qualifying activities include, for example, things like manufacturing and processing of goods or materials, holding shares and other securities, fund management services, wealth and investment management services, logistics services along with financing and leasing of aircraft.
+Qualifying activities include, for example, things like manufacturing and processing of goods or materials, holding shares and other securities, fund management services, wealth and investment management services, logistics services and financing and leasing of aircraft.

 In basic terms, qualifying income comprises income from all transactions except those derived from excluded activities or with non-free zone persons and means: